sbdchd/blog/_posts/2024-09-04-from-poetry-to-uv.md

    ---
    ```

-   after checking out the docs, I updated the `pyproject.toml` with:
+   After checking out the docs, I updated the `pyproject.toml` with:

    ```toml
    [tool.setuptools]